jiequancui/jiequancui.github.io/_pages/about.md

 I'm a Ph.D.
 Candidate in The Chinese University of Hong Kong, supervided by Prof. Jiaya Jia.
 I received my B.E. degree from the computer science department of ShanDong University in 2018.

-<font color=red> I am looking for a full-time job or postdoctoral position.
+<font color=red> I am looking for a full-time postdoctoral position.
 Please feel free to contact me through the email. </font>

 Research
 ======